stek765/stek765/README.md

 # 👋 Hi, I'm Stefano Zanolli (stek765)

-I'm a software developer based in Italy, with a passion for creating efficient and secure software solutions.
-Below, you'll find some of my key projects that demonstrate my skills in various programming languages and frameworks.
+I'm a software developer based in Italy, with a passion for creating  software solutions.
+Below, you'll find some of my key projects where i try to use various programming languages and frameworks.

 ---